muldjord/occurity/docs/CHARTSXML.md

   ...
 </charts>
 ```
 This node is the parent node containing all charts.
-It supports the following attribute:
-* startingchart="Sloan R" (optional) <-- Set this to define the initial chart that will be activated when Occurity starts.
-If left out it will show the topmost chart initially.

 ## 'group' node
 ```